-For this next set of questions we need you to really pick the answers apart - "drill down", make the answers as detailed as possible, as they will inform you about your work's needs, as well as your ability to deliver it well.
+For this next set of questions we need you to really pick the answers apart - "drill down", make the answers as detailed as possible, as they will inform you about your Deutsche Bank Award for Creative Entrepreneurs work's needs, as well as your ability to deliver it well.
 Create a mind map.